Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/README.md

 3. fork() (metaphorically).
 To setup the server read steps 4-6.
 To run the virus skip to step 7.

+4. Open the pseudo.c file and check what the value of SERVER_IP is.
+If not 0.0.0.0, change to "0.0.0.0"
 4. To run the server, type in the command `./server`.
  * This will be the server that receives all of the incoming reverse shells from virus connections.
 It will display all of the output from each reverse shell corresponding to a virus
  * Note the command you are told to run (it should be "./user_shell PID" where PID is some number)